sonv/sonv.github.io/index.markdown

 I am a Mathematician located in Ho Chi Minh city, Vietnam.
 My day job is to lecture and advise students at Fulbright University Vietnam.

-My research and findings, based on my wn personal funding and done at my home office.
+My research and findings are based on my personal funding and done at my home office.
 Therefore, all my findings and statements are of my own, not related to the university.